Foundation Repair in Erie, PA

 Why foundation issues happen in Erie homes

-- Finished basements can hide early warning signs until movement or moisture becomes more obvious.
+- Finished basements can hide the first signs of recurring wall pressure until spring moisture makes the pattern more obvious.

 Why that matters